 Mobile Network Operators (MNOs) will see cost savings thanks to reduced procurement, storage, distribution, and technical support of removable SIM cards.

-Equipment manufacturers will be able to optimise and globalise their production processes, producing just one version of a product, which is then provisioned only when deployed in the field.
+Equipment manufacturers will be able to optimise and globalise their production processes, producing just one version of a product, which would only be provisioned when deployed in the field.
 Devices can be made more resistant to water, dust and vibration, resulting in greater reliability.

 SIM vendors will have a new product that they can produce for MNOs, the interoperable Profile Package, which is loaded and installed on compliant eUICCs.

-With the high projected growth of the eSIM market (CAGR ≈ 38%), many more eUICCs will be required.
-Developing an in-house eUICC operating system might not be viable, so licensing one (e.g. the Kigen OS from our partner ARM) would make more sense.
-These eUICCs would be sold to device manufacturers, opening up a new market for SIM vendors.
+With the eSIM market growing at an estimated compound annual growth rate (CAGR) of 28%, many more eUICCs will be required.
+Developing an in-house eUICC operating system (each eUICC requires this to operate correctly) might not be financially viable, so licensing one – such as the Kigen OS from our partner ARM – would make more sense.
+These eUICCs would be sold to device manufacturers, opening up a new market for SIM vendors, who traditionally sold SIM cards to MNOs.

-Growing demand for eSIM will reduce demand for removable SIM cards from network operators.
-Demand is already slowing down globally due to a maturing market.
+Growing demand for eSIM will reduce the demand for removable SIM cards from network operators.
+Demand for SIM cards is already slowing down globally due to a maturing market, with the number of units delivered growing at only 2.75% in 2017, with a projected growth in market value of only 0.6%.
 This could impact SIM vendors heavily.

 The SIM is evolving, and the players in the SIM ecosystem will experience some gains and some losses.
-Costs, time and effort throughout the supply chain will be reduced.
 Businesses can survive by improving customer loyalty, marketing the benefits of eSIM, and adding eSIM products and associated services to their portfolios.